openstack/diskimage-builder/elements/gentoo/README.rst

   one will never change content, but will frequently be deleted and replaced by a newer build with a higher version-release number.

+* In order to run the package-installs element you will need to make sure `dev-python/pyyaml` is installed on the host.

 * Other profiles can be used by exporting GENTOO_PROFILE with a valid profile.
   A list of valid profiles follows: